-In 2004/05, the Higher Education Compact called for predictable and measurable tuition fee increases, beginning with 14 percent in 2004/05 and 8 percent in each of the next two years for an average 10 percent increase over three years.
-In 2006/07, the CSU Board of Trustees approved an 8 percent tuition fee increase, but the governor and the legislature chose to buy out the tuition fee increase for that year with a revenue augmentation of $65 million.
 In 2007/08 and 2008/09, the CSU Board of Trustees approved a 10 percent tuition fee increase as agreed to in the Higher Education Compact for each of those years.
-The state's economic downturn commencing in 2008/09 significantly impacted the CSU as state General Funds were substantially reduced.
+The state’s economic downturn commencing in 2008/09 significantly impacted the CSU as state General Funds were substantially reduced.
 The state funding reductions led to two tuition fee increases in 2009/10, which brought the tuition fee rate for undergraduate students to $4,026 per academic year.
 In June 2010, CSU approved a tuition fee increase of 5 percent pending final action on the budget (which did not occur until October 2010) bringing the undergraduate rate to $4,230.
-At that time the Assembly budget committee had advanced a proposal to provide additional state revenues as a partial replacement of fee revenues, in order to make it possible for the university to limit its 2010/11 tuition fee increase to five percent rather than 10 percent.
+At that time the Assembly Budget Committee had advanced a proposal to provide additional state revenues as a partial replacement of fee revenues, in order to make it possible for the university to limit its 2010/11 tuition fee increase to five percent rather than 10 percent.
 However this proposal was not adopted and the final budget enacted in October required an additional mid-year 2010/11 tuition fee increase of 5 percent, which was approved by the Board of Trustees in November 2010.
 The annualized academic year undergraduate rate effective Winter/Spring 2011 was $4,440.

 In November 2010, Board of Trustees requested that the state buy out the need for student tuition fee increases during the 2011/12 academic year.
-The Governor's Budget did not buy out the tuition fee increase and instead reduced state appropriations to CSU by $500 million.
+The Governor’s Budget did not buy out the tuition fee increase and instead reduced state appropriations to CSU by $500 million.
 In July 2011, the budget enacted for the 2011/12 fiscal year included an additional $150 million reduction in state funding to CSU, bringing the total reduction enacted for the fiscal year to $650 million.
-The enacted budget package also includes the possibility of an additional cut of up to $100 million, to be determined by the Director of the Department of Finance in December 2011 based on whether, and to what extent, state revenues fall short of budget act assumptions.
+The enacted budget package also included an additional mid-year cut of $100 million, bringing the total reduction in state funding enacted for the fiscal year to $750 million.
 The impact of these reductions on student fees resulted in the implementation of a 10 percent increase in student fee rates approved by the Board of Trustees in November 2010 plus an increase of 12 percent above the November fee rates to offset the additional $150 million CSU budget reduction enacted in July 2011.
-The result is an undergraduate tuition fee rate for the 2011/12 academic year of $5,472.
+The result was an undergraduate tuition fee rate for the 2011/12 academic year of $5,472.

-The table that follows shows a 10 year history of changes in CSU tuition fee rates.
+The table that follows shows a history of changes in CSU tuition fee rates since 2007.

 |Full-time Student Tuition Fee Rates (6.1 units or greater)|